Free pair of Darn Tough Socks worth £20

 Stuart learnt his navigation skills in the British Army and has spent the last 20 years mountaineering, climbing and mountain biking around the world.

-He is an active Mountain Rescue volunteer team member and gets involved whenever he has time.
+He is an active Mountain Rescue volunteer and gets involved whenever he has time.

 Stuart is a qualified Mountain Leader and Rock Climbing Instructor.
 He also holds many other cycling and paddle sport qualifications.

 His favourite bit of kit is his OMM 35 litre rucksack.
 It’s a lightweight, go anywhere, do anything bit of kit and it’s bombproof.
 He's used it winter climbing on the Ben, mountain biking in Sierra Nevada and Christmas shopping in Edinburgh!

 Michael is married with a family and lives on the Northumberland Coast.